This article has been written in collaboration with Factory Direct Blinds.

 When cleaning fabric roman and roller blinds, you’ll need a vacuum installed with an upholstery brush.
 Set the vacuum low if you have multiple settings and begin removing the dust.

 Move the vacuum towards the fabric weave, lest you damage the blinds.
 If your blinds have stains or grim, use a stain remover that’s safe for the fabric.
-You can use baking soda, white vinegar, and other natural cleaning supplies for deeper spot cleaning and stain removal if needed.

 Remember, it’s advisable to try any cleaning product on a small blind area to know if it’s safe before proceeding.